padogrid/bundle-none-app-simulator/README_HEADER.md

-This bundle serves as a template for creating a new Mosquitto/MQTT bundle.
-Run `show_bundle bundle-mosquitto-template` to see instructions.
+This bundle includes a data feed simulator for generating continous numerical data.